watson-nm/git-intro/README.md

 ## Things to have before we begin

 * Github account: https://github.com/
-   -Create a free account if you don't have one yet
+   - Create a free account if you don't have one yet
 * A text editor or IDE.
 If you don't already have one, you can use something very simple like Notepad++: https://notepad-plus-plus.org/
    - R studio
    - Anaconda/Spyder